 Cashing Checks With Prepaid Debit Cards and Mobile Apps

 Several banks, companies and retailers offer reloadable prepaid debit cards.
 With one of these, you can deposit a check via an ATM, store kiosk or even on a mobile device.
 7-Eleven, for example, offers a prepaid debit card with mobile banking features.
 You can snap a photo of your check to deposit it into your prepaid card.
 7-Eleven offers this service through a partnership with First Century Bank.
 But you don’t have to be a customer to download the app that gives you access to this feature.

 Plus, apps like Ingo Money can be linked to a number of different prepaid cards.
 With the app, you can snap a photo of a check to reload your card.
 The app also accepts personal checks, business checks and money orders.
 And the company claims to give you access to your funds in minutes.

 Fees vary depending on the check amount and the type of pricing plan you have with IngoMoney.
 For example, standard pricing allows you to deposit a check of up to $250 for a $5 fee or 2% of the amount more than $250.
 As you can see, the fee steeps high for mobile deposits when you don’t have a bank.
 The tradeoff is the convenience of cashing a check virtually anywhere with service.

 Check Cashing Stores

-These go by several names: check-cashing stores, payday loan stores, title loan stores.
+These go by several names: check-cashing stores, payday loan stores and title loan stores.
 Regardless of the banner out front, these should be your absolute last resort.
 Cashing checks at these locations can trigger fees as much as 5% of the amount you’re retrieving, plus a flat dollar fee.
-In certain cases, law makers have even stepped into stop them from making deceptive business practices.
+In certain cases, lawmakers have even stepped in to stop them from making deceptive business practices.
 Some states outlaw payday loans altogether.